 Sketching in the Galleries

-All skill levels are invited to experience the tradition of sketching from original works of art in Highlights of the Permanent Collection.
-Museum Teaching Artists provide general guidance and all materials.
-Each program is open to 10 participants.
+Experience the tradition of sketching from original works of art and be inspired by the dynamic landscapes on view in British Art from Whistler to World War II.
+All skill levels are welcome.
+Teaching Artists provide general guidance and all materials.
+This program is open to 10 participants.

 Free